jcasimiro/staticwebpage/README.md

-# staticwebpage
+# Static Web Page
-My static web page
+This is a statis web page for a personal project.